 What Is Umbilical Hernia Repair?

-An umbilical hernia procedure typically involves your surgeon making a small incision at the base of the belly button and pushing the fatty tissue or bulge back into its proper place.
+An umbilical hernia repair surgery typically involves your surgeon making a small incision at the base of the belly button and pushing the fatty tissue or bulge back into its proper place.
 Traditional hernia repair uses surgical mesh to strengthen the weakened spot in the abdominal wall as well as sutures.
 However, mesh is a foreign body with a long history of defects.
 This puts patients at high risk of hernia recurrence and other complications.

 What Is the Tomas Technique for Umbilical Hernia Repair Without Mesh?

 The “Tomas technique” uses a three-layer closure to create a strong alternative to surgical mesh.
 This more natural umbilical hernia repair technique closes the hole in the abdominal wall, allowing the tissue above and below this weakened area to be strengthened.
 Dr. Tomas or Dr. Brick uses the “TomasPatent” technique, which includes several rows of non-absorbable sutures to strengthen the umbilical defect as well as the native tissue above and below the defect.
 Please click on “Tomas Technique” to see our newly obtained patent.

 In rare cases, much larger, cantaloupe-sized hernias may require a biological mesh under the weakened abdominal wall.
 However, over 90% of the umbilical hernia repairs we perform at our Florida practice are completely free of mesh.